porterhq/porter/Readme.md

 ## Goal

-Oceanify enables you to share and utilize front end modules to and from NPM.
+Oceanify enables you to share and utilize frontend modules to and from NPM.
-It provides a way that is somehow different from browserify and webpack for browser module authoring in CommonJS module definition.
+It provides a way that is somehow different than browserify and webpack for browser module authoring in CommonJS module definition.

 With Oceanify, you can organize your browser modules and their dependencies like